Best Flush Poker Rules

 Showdown

-What if No-one Makes a Flush?
+What if no player makes a Flush?